AbhijithAJ/intimations/README.md

 You can focus on other activities till you receive an intimation about your executing code/process.

-Interactive icons and sounds which will intimate you about the executing process/code's activity and saves your time and let you enjoy the status of your executing code/process.
+Interactive icons and sounds which will intimate you about the executing process/code's activity will save your time and let you enjoy the status of your executing code/process.

 ## Installation